NLeSC/guide/README.md

 If you would like to contribute to this book see [CONTRIBUTING.md](CONTRIBUTING.md).

 To see who is responsible for which part of the guide see [chapter_owners.md](chapter_owners.md).

+The guide is best read online, but there is a [PDF document]() for offline reading.